MARKET SNAPSHOT: Stock Market Threatens To End Streak Of Records After Jobs Report

 Continue Reading Below

-U.S. stocks retreated slightly from records on Friday after September data showed the U.S. economy posted its first monthly decline in jobs in about seven years due to hurricanes in the Gulf Coast and Florida.
+U.S. stocks retreated from records on Friday after data showed the U.S. economy posted its first monthly decline in jobs in about seven years in September, due to hurricanes in the Gulf Coast and Florida.
 Wage growth, however, showed a surprising jump.

 What stock benchmarks are doing

-The S&P 500 was off by 5 points, or 0.2%, to 2,547, with all 11 main indexes trading lower.
-The benchmark index was on track to snap its eight-day winning streak.
+The S&P 500 was off by 8 points, or 0.3%, to 2,544, with nine of the 11 main indexes trading lower.
+The benchmark index was on track to snap its eight-day winning streak that has taken it to multiple levels.

-The Dow Jones Industrial Average declined 13 points, or less than 0.1%, to 22,764.
+The Dow Jones Industrial Average declined 30 points, or 0.1%, to 22,745, and could end a seven-day rally.
 The Nasdaq Composite Index switched between small gains and losses and set an intraday record at 6,587.36.
 The tech-heavy index was last trading 5 points, or 0.1%, lower to 6,579.

+All three benchmarks were on track for solid weekly gains, however.
+The Dow industrials were looking at a gain of 1.6% while the S&P 500 was up 1%.
+Both were on track for their fourth straight weekly advance.
+The Nasdaq was set for a rise of more than 1.3%.

 Continue Reading Below